Sage/yaml_normalizer/README.md

     YamlNormalizer considers changing the order of YAML file entries as non-breaking.

-Stable Yaml Formatter can be used in frameworks like Rails, Sinatra or Cuba, but it runs stand-alone as well.
+Yaml Normalizer can be used in frameworks like Rails, Sinatra or Cuba, but it runs stand-alone as well.

 ## Installation
-    $ gem install stable_yaml_formatter
+    $ gem install yaml_normalizer

 ## Usage
-    $ stable_yaml_formatter my_yaml_file.yml
+    $ yaml_normalizer my_yaml_file.yml

 ## Development